 For information on Civil Partnerships please click here for York Register Office

-We have six dedicated caterers who work at the Hall.
+We have five dedicated caterers who work at the Hall.
 For more information on them, please see below:

 Tucked amongst the streets and busy thoroughfares of York are a group of historic buildings and museums which explore the city's colourful past.
 Discover stunning Medieval buildings, splendid Georgian town houses and unique collections.

 Fairfax House: One of the finest Georgian townhouses in England with a superb collection of Georgian furniture.

 Treasurer's House: An elegant 17th and 18th century townhouse dating back to the Medieval period.